Click Here for a 3D design consultation with our interior designers!

 • 3-4 cloves garlic, finely chopped

 (You can also add bits of whatever vegetables you may have lying in the fridge - mushroom, broccoli, etc).

 • Start by boiling water in a pot and add the turmeric powder to it.
 Cook your noodles as per packet instructions, drain, and set aside.

 • Heat the oil in a wok.
 Once the oil is hot enough, add the marinated chicken strips and toss till the pieces cook through.
-Remove from the wok
+Remove from the work and set aside.

-• In the same wok, add more oil if required, then and add the red chilli and garlic and let it flavour the oil, getting nice and aromatic.
+• Sin the same wok, add more oil if required, then and add the red chilli and garlic and let it flavour the oil, getting nice and aromatic.

 • Add the onions and toss till translucent.
 Next, add the carrots and capsicum.

 • Add in the cabbage and the cooked chicken strips and season with salt, pepper and MSG if using.
 Be very quick here – you don’t want the

 • Add your boiled noodles and soy sauce and toss till well combined.

 FOR THE VEGGIE-FORWARD: Spicy coconut-buckwheat noodles From Ana Khatiwara

 Ana Khatiwara is a Kalimpong born-and-bred girl from the hills who now calls Pune home.
 The 24-year-old fashion graduate was diagnosed with PCOS and was on a cocktail of pills to manage the disorder.
 Looking for a way out of daily medication, she did her own research and switched to a vegan diet - and it helped.